Wiretap Channels with Causal State Information: Strong Secrecy: Proof of Theorem

-In this case too, the whole argument developed in the proof for {\em Case 1)} holds with $R_0=0$ as they are, where we notice that $I(M_{0j}; \sS_j\sZ_j|\cH)=0$ in Lemma \ref{hodai:hirai-1} and hence Lemma \ref{hodai:deketa-5} is not needed here, thereby completing the achievability proof for this case. \IEEEQED
+In this case too, the proof argument parallels those as developed in the proof for {\em Case A)} with $R_0=0$, where we notice that $I(M_{0j}; \sS_j\sZ_j|\cH)=0$ in Lemma \ref{hodai:hirai-1} and hence Lemma \ref{hodai:deketa-5} is not needed here, thereby completing the achievability proof for this case. \IEEEQED